-In less than 2 months (or August 21, 2017 to be exact), the total solar eclipse will hit our sky, and let’s just say we’re pretty excited.
-If you’ve got the date marked on your calendar (or wondering if you should), check out these tips from our guest Mark Bender, who’s been hunting eclipses since 1999, chasing them from Norway to Australia.
-He’s sharing 5 tips to watch the solar eclipse like a pro, so get ready for quite a show.
+In April 2024, the total solar eclipse will hit our sky, and let’s just say we’re all pretty excited.
+If you’ve got the date marked on your calendar (or wondering if you should), check out these tips for watching the solar eclipse from our guest Mark Bender, the filmmaker of Eclipse Across America.

 1. Make it educational.